ZhiZe-ZG/TXBashLesson/Linux基础第二季/工具库——操作系统内核Linux.md

-        23.1 chroot: Run a command with a different root directory 23.2 env: Run a command in a modified environment 23.3 nice: Run a command with modified niceness 23.4 nohup: Run a command immune to hangups 23.5 stdbuf: Run a command with modified I/O stream buffering 23.6 timeout: Run a command with a time limit 25 Delaying
+        23.1 chroot: Run a command with a different root directory 23.2 env: Run a command in a modified environment 23.3 nice: Run a command with modified niceness 23.5 stdbuf: Run a command with modified I/O stream buffering 23.6 timeout: Run a command with a time limit 25 Delaying